random-goose/Notes-Vault/Song for Slothie.md

 to my pain and agony,
 you're the only remedy
 sexy ass secretary
-our forever devotee
+your forever devotee

-a thousand miles apart we lay, but it's our love, and it's way I know it sounds cray and sometimes its gray still you're my bae no boundary we don't break stare at you while i bake u say hol up let him cook
+a thousand miles apart we lay, but it's our love, and it's way I know it sounds cray and sometimes its gray still you're my bae no boundary we don't break stare at you while I bake you get the best cake u say hol up let him cook
 I just love the way you look
 staring at you while you juke
 hanging clothes on the hook
+can I sneak a quick look
+fuck Microsoft Outlook
+i think you're gonna lost your mind reading my shitty rhymes please, I'm just a guy your milkshake gonna bring me into the yard sitting in class i finna prey about tits and Courvoisier